Learn how to bring spring inside with three decorating secrets and inspiration from 25 bloggers and their beautiful-eclectic home tours.

 Well hello there!
 With Spring just around the corner, I’m super excited to be participating in a Spring Tour of Homes blog hop hosted by Monica Wants It.
-I’m starting off today’s tours with our eclectic global dining and living rooms and easy seasonal decorating tips.
+I’m starting off today’s tours with our eclectic global dining and living rooms and easy seasonal decorating tips for how to bring Spring into your home.
 If you missed any of yesterday’s home tours, scroll down to see the links and enjoy!

 The Secrets to Spring Decorating

 If you are unfamiliar with our home, we are military living overseas in Japan.
 Our house is a traditional Japanese home so you’ll see some unique architectural elements and interesting details.
-Since winter was all about hygge (which we can totally do ALL year) with cozy layers, lots of textiles, and full vignettes, I decided to go with a more minimal approach to Spring decor.
+Since winter was all about hygge with cozy layers, lots of textiles, and full vignettes, I decided to go with a more minimal approach to Spring decor.
 Well, at least as minimal as I can stand.
 Ha!

 Spring decorating secret: You don’t have to spend any money for a spring refresh!

 - Repurpose items in your house and swap accessories and textiles from other rooms.